Qualified Tuition Programs (529 Plans)

 Contributions must be cash, not property, such as stocks.
 Contribution limits, as set by each state, apply only to accounts within that state.
 However, there are no restrictions on having accounts in more than 1 state, greater contributions can be made with multiple accounts in multiple states.

-Furthermore, contributions not exceeding the annual gift tax exclusion, which, in 2013 - 2017, was $14,000, will not be subject to gift tax.
-Indeed, the tax code specifically allows contributors to give up to 5 times the annual gift tax exclusion as a lump sum, which would be equal to $70,000 in 2016, without incurring any gift tax liability.
-Because each spouse can treat their gift as separate, a married couple can give up to $28,000 to each beneficiary each year.
+Furthermore, contributions not exceeding the annual gift tax exclusion, which, in 2018 is $15,000, will not be subject to gift tax.
+Indeed, the tax code specifically allows contributors to give up to 5 times the annual gift tax exclusion as a lump sum, which would be equal to $75,000 in 2018, without incurring any gift tax liability.
+Because each spouse can treat their gift as separate, a married couple can give up to $30,000 to each beneficiary each year.

 However, contributions to 529 plans are not tax-deductible.
 States may also set up QTPs that allow taxpayers to contribute to the fund that will eventually be used to pay the qualified educational expenses of a designated beneficiary.
-Another benefit of a QTP is that distributions can also be combined with the American opportunity credit or the lifetime learning credit to finance the beneficiary's education.
+Distributions can also be combined with the American opportunity credit or the lifetime learning credit to finance the beneficiary's education.
 Information about particular QTPs can be obtained either from the state or from the educational institution.

 The designated beneficiary is the person who will benefit from the QTP, but the designated beneficiary can be changed.
 There are no restrictions on the age of the beneficiary, so a taxpayer can set up a plan for herself to attend graduate school, for instance.